 SERP Features

 SERP features are elements in Google’s search results that go beyond the standard list of organic links.
 They include direct answers, visual blocks, maps, product listings, video carousels, and AI-generated summaries.
 For most queries in 2026, a user sees several of these features before or instead of a traditional organic result.
+As of mid-2026, only around 1.5% of Google first pages contain no SERP features at all.1

 Understanding which features appear for your target queries, and how they affect clicks, is essential for accurate traffic forecasting and content strategy.

-Why SERP features matter for strategy
+Why do SERP features matter for SEO strategy?

 A page ranking position 1 in 2016 might have captured 30–40% of clicks.
 The same position today may capture far less if AI Overviews, a featured snippet, and a People Also Ask block sit above it.
 Alternatively, your page might be cited inside an AI Overview, generating brand exposure even if the user never clicks through.

-The SERP is no longer a ranked list — it is a composition.
+The SERP is no longer a ranked list: it is a composition.
 Knowing what that composition looks like for each query shapes how you measure success and what kind of content you produce.

 The main SERP features